-During the first half of the 20th century, the United States Army and Marine Corps operated training bases on most of the area that now constitutes the East and West campus.
+During the first half of the 20th century, the United States Army and Marine Corps operated training bases on most of the area that now constitutes the East and West campuses.
 Evidence of some of these activities still exists and a small number of former Camp Matthews World War II era structures are still used by the University.
 Although military training activities greatly disturbed the terrain east of Interstate 5, the University has confirmed that the area has been cleared of discarded and potentially dangerous materials at or near the surface.
 Nevertheless, when construction is proposed on campus lands formerly used by the military, UC San Diego follows a comprehensive soils management policy.

 2.8.4.
-Cultural and Historical Resources
+CULTURAL AND HISTORICAL RESOURCES

 UC San Diego and vicinity has a rich cultural resource past.
-Traditional home to the Kumeyaay, the La Jolla area and campus is known to contain sensitive archaeological and tribal cultural resources, particularly near the coast.
-The campus also contains several sites that have been listed on the National Register of Historic Places, including the Scripps Institution of Oceanography Original Director's Residence, the Old Scripps Building, The University House property and the Gliderport area.
+The campus sits on the ancestral homelands of the Kumeyaay Nation, and the La Jolla area and campus is known to contain sensitive archaeological and tribal cultural resources, particularly near the coast.
+The campus also contains several sites that have been listed on the National Register of Historic Places, including the Scripps Institution of Oceanography Original Director's Residence, the Old Scripps Building, the Audrey Geisel University House property and the Gliderport area.

 In 2015 the campus prepared a campus-wide historic resources survey of all built resources at UC San Diego's La Jolla campus that were constructed between the earliest period of campus development and 1985.
-In total, 277 campus buildings were evaluated as part of the survey, as were several structures, landscapes, planning features, and other elements of the campus's built environment.
+In total, 277 campus buildings were evaluated as part of the survey, as were several structures, landscapes, planning features, and other elements of the built campus environment.
 The survey identified a total of 40 resources as potentially eligible for listing on the National Register and/or California Register.
-Identified resources are broken down as follows: